erjank/teaching/memory.md

 *c
 ~~~

-The three key "things" in this loop are shown in
+The three key "things" in this loop are shown in the first part of the
-\figrefsub{fig:for-loop-concepts}{a},  but they are only half the
-story–and arguably, the less important half.
+figure below, but they are only half the story–and arguably, the less
-\figrefsub{fig:for-loop-concepts}{b} shows the *relationships* between
+important half.
+The second part shows the *relationships* between
 those things.
-We can go further and add two more relationships that are
+We can go further and add two more relationships that
-usually (but not always) true as shown in
+are usually (but not always) true as shown in the third part.
-\figrefsub{fig:for-loop-concepts}{c}.

 ![Concept Maps](fig/for-loop-concepts.png)